seamap3d/storyboard-app/README.md

 - Helps maintain visual consistency across shots

 ### Script Breakdown
-1. Paste your script in the "Script → Shots" section
+1. Select a PDF in the "Upload PDF Script" panel
-2. Click "Auto-Breakdown" to parse scene headings
+2. Click "Upload & Auto-Breakdown" to parse scene headings (`INT.` / `EXT.`)
-3. Initial shots are created automatically
+3. Shot cards are created automatically with editable fields populated from the script
 4. Refine each shot with specific details

 ### Project Management